MicrosoftDocs/visualstudio-docs/docs/ide/create-portable-custom-editor-options.md

 ![IntelliSense in an .editorconfig file](media/vs-2022/editorconfig-intellisense-no-extension-new.png)

-After you've edited your EditorConfig file, you must reload your code files for the new settings to take effect.
+After you have edited your EditorConfig file, you must reload your code files for the new settings to take effect.

-If you edit many *.editorconfig* files, you may find the [EditorConfig Language Service extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.EditorConfig) helpful.
+If you edit many *.editorconfig* files, you might find the [EditorConfig Language Service extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.EditorConfig) helpful.
 Some of the features of this extension include syntax highlighting, improved IntelliSense, validation, and code formatting.

 ![IntelliSense with EditorConfig Language Service extension](media/editorconfig-intellisense.png)